94ycwang/springboot-personalweb/README.md

-# spring-react-personalweb
+# springboot-personalweb
  A blog system.
-Based on Spring MVC, React, MySQL
+Based on Spring MVC, Sementic-UI, MySQL